-The PC Gaming Show dedicated to, you guessed it, PC games at E3 returns for another year.
-The organizers have confirmed the attendance of 17 different publishers and developers with the likes of Chucklefish, Epic Games, and Paradox Interactive joining the party.
-The reveals and announcements won’t be the biggest games out there, but there are always some great surprises.
+The PC Gaming Show dedicated to, you guessed it, PC games at E3 returned for another year.
+The organizers played host to 17 different publishers and developers with the likes of Chucklefish, Epic Games, and Paradox Interactive joining the party.
+The reveals and announcements might not have been for the biggest games out there, but there were still some great surprises.

-Catch the stream over on the PC Gamer Twitch channel.
+Catch up on the stream over on the PC Gamer Twitch channel.

 1:00 pm PT/9:00 pm BST

-With Sunday done and dusted, we head into Monday with Ubisoft’s showcase at 1:00 pm PT/9:00 pm BST.
-After leaking earlier this week via an over-eager listing on Amazon UK, Watch Dogs Legion has been confirmed by Ubisoft and is sure to take center stage.
+We were finally treated to Ubisoft’s showcase at 1:00 pm PT/9:00 pm BST.
+After leaking prior to the event via an over-eager listing on Amazon UK, Watch Dogs Legion was confirmed by Ubisoft and took center stage at their E3 2019 offering.

-We also expect the usual Beyond Good & Evil 2 coverage, possibly some insight into the next Viking-themed Assassin’s Creed title (although we know Ubisoft is taking a year out and it won’t release until 2020), and updates for existing games like Ghost Recon Breakpoint, The Division 2, and For Honor.
+We also got the usual Beyond Good & Evil 2 coverage, and updates for existing games like Ghost Recon Breakpoint, The Division 2, and For Honor.

 Square Enix Special Broadcast